Sv443/geniURL/README.md

 https://api.sv443.net/geniurl/
 ```

-Note that this instance is rate limited to 8 requests in 10 seconds.
+Note that this instance is rate limited to 5 requests in 10 seconds.
-If you want to host your own and increase the values, look at the top of `src/server.js`
+<sub>If you want to host your own and increase the values, look at the top of `src/server.js`</sub>

 <br><br>